refinedev/refine/documentation/docs/advanced-tutorials/access-control.md

 ## Adding Different Roles

-We can provide different access rights to different type of users for different parts of the app.
+We can provide different access rights to a different types of users for different parts of the app.
 We can do that by adding policies for the different roles.

 ```ts
 export const adapter = new MemoryAdapter(`